Penny-farthing: Construction

 The frame is a single tube following the circumference of the front wheel, then diverting to a trailing wheel.
 A mounting peg is above the rear wheel.
 The front wheel is in a rigid fork with little if any trail.
 A spoon brake is usually fitted on the fork crown, operated by a lever from one of the handlebars.
 The bars are usually mustache shaped, dropping from the level of the headset.
 The saddle mounts on the frame less than 18 in behind the headset.

 One particular model, made by Pope Manufacturing Company in 1886, weighs 36 lb, has a 60-spoke 53 inch front wheel and a 20-spoke 18 inch rear wheel.
 It is fitted with solid rubber tires.
 The rims, frame, fork, and handlebars are made from hollow, steel tubing.
 The steel axles are mounted in adjustable ball bearings.
 The leather saddle is suspended by springs.

 Another model, made by Humber and Co., Ltd., of Beeston, Nottingham, weighs only 24 lb, and has 52 and 18 in wheels.
 It has no step and no brakes, in order to minimize weight.

 A third model, also made by Pope Manufacturing Company, weighs 49 lb and has forged steel forks.
 A brake lever on the right of a straight handlebar operates a spoon brake against the front wheel.

 All three have cranks that can be adjusted for length.

 Operation

 It is generally advised to mount a penny-farthing from flat, level ground, since mounting on a slight incline may prevent the cyclist from gaining momentum and possibly result in loss of balance.
 Similarly, dismounting on an incline is also advised against.
-Speed moderation, as with other types of bicycles, is an important safety measure.
-In particular, freewheeling and sudden braking are discouraged due to the increased danger of falling and of being ejected from the vehicle in comparison with a modern bicycle.
+Speed moderation, as with all bicycles, is an important safety measure.
+In particular, taking the feet off the pedals and sudden braking are discouraged due to the increased danger of falling and of being ejected from the vehicle in comparison with a modern bicycle.
 Changing direction on a penny-farthing also requires caution, due to its more restrictive steering.
 Generally, riding a penny-farthing is comparable to riding other types of bicycle in respect to anticipating hazards, signalling, and defensive cycling.
-Penny-farthings are legal to ride on UK roads.
+Penny-farthings remain legal to ride on UK roads.